Total Productive Maintenance (TPM) – Benefits, Approach, Elements, Targets

 Types of maintenance

-In this type of the maintenance no care is taken for the machine until equipment the fails.
-Repair is the undertaken.
-This type of the maintenance could be used when the equipment failure does not significantly affect the operation or production or the generate any significant loss other than repair the cost.
-However the important aspect is that the failure of a component from a big machine may be injurious to the operator.
-Hence breakdown maintenance should be the avoided.
+In this type of maintenance, no care is taken for the machine until the equipment fails.
+Repair is undertaken.
+This type of maintenance could be used when the equipment failure does not significantly affect the operation or production or generate any significant loss other than the repair cost.
+However, the important aspect is that the failure of a component on a big machine may be injurious to the operator.
+Hence, breakdown maintenance should be avoided.

 2.Preventive maintenance

-It is the daily maintenance cleaning inspection oiling and the re-tightening design to retain the healthy condition of equipment and prevent failure through the prevention of deterioration periodic inspection or the equipment condition diagnosis to measure the deterioration.
-It is the further divided into periodic maintenance and the predictive maintenance.
-Just like human life is the extended by preventive medicine the equipment service life can be prolonged by doing preventive the maintenance.
+It is the daily maintenance cleaning inspection, oiling, and re-tightening design to retain the healthy condition of equipment and prevent failure through the prevention of deterioration periodic inspection or the equipment condition diagnosis to measure the deterioration.
+It is further divided into periodic maintenance and predictive maintenance.
+Just like human life is extended by preventive medicine, the service life of equipment can be prolonged by doing preventive maintenance.

 3.Corrective maintenance

-It is the improves equipment and its components so that preventive maintenance can be carried out the reliably.
-Equipment with the design weakness must be redesigned to improve reliability or the improving maintainability.
-This happens at the equipment user level installing a guard to prevent the burr falling in the coolant tank.
+It improves equipment and its components so that preventive maintenance can be carried out reliably.
+Equipment with design weaknesses must be redesigned to improve reliability or maintainability.
+This happens at the equipment user level when installing a guard to prevent the burr from falling into the coolant tank.

 This program indicates the design of new equipment.
-Weakness of the current machines is sufficiently studied on site information leading to the failure prevention easier maintenance and prevents of defects, safety and ease of the manufacturing.
-The observations and study made are shared with the equipment manufacturer and necessary changes are the made in design of new the machine.
+The weaknesses of the current machines are sufficiently studied on-site, leading to failure prevention, easier maintenance, and the prevention of defects, safety, and ease of manufacturing.
+The observations and studies made are shared with the equipment manufacturer, and necessary changes are made in the design of the new machine.

-This is a method in which the service life of important part is predicted based on the inspection or diagnosis in order to use the parts to limit of their service the life.
-Compared to the periodic maintenance predictive maintenance is condition based the maintenance.
-It manages trend values by measuring and the analyzing data about deterioration and employs the surveillance system designed to monitor conditions through an on-line the system.
+This is a method in which the service life of an important part is predicted based on an inspection or diagnosis in order to use the parts to limit their service life.
+Compared to periodic maintenance, predictive maintenance is condition-based maintenance.
+It manages trend values by measuring and analysing data about deterioration and employs a surveillance system designed to monitor conditions through an online system.

 PQCDSM in TPM